 Germany’s total fertility rate, the number of children born to the average German woman of fertile age, has been steadily declining and stands now at 1.35, below the TFRs for Austria (1.39), Spain and Poland (1.4), and Italy (1.41), but better than that of Hungary (1.32), still, all much below the required TFR of 2.2 at which a country’s population will not shrink out of existence.
 (More on that from Germany’s Bureau of Statistics)

 However, as I pointed out before, just as the “sickness” of our birch tree (realistically a relatively short average life span) manifests itself in other birch trees in Bruderheim, so does the “sickness” of the Schneider clan manifest itself in greater society and in all of the developed nations.
 The dearth of children is neither a characteristic of the Schneider clan nor a German malaise.
 It will be the cause of death of the cultural and demographic existence of all of the developed nations.
 All of them are dying out.
-The Western, Christian cultural heritage is in its last years and will most likely not be able to revive itself.
+The Western, Christian cultural heritage is in its last years and will quite likely not be able to revive itself.

 The insurmountable reality of that is quite simple.
 A society that grows tired of reproducing itself will inexorably die out.